RustyGentleman/Worldbuilding/Elfin.md

 	verb		elhile			to exemplify or personify (a quality or trait) noun		hile'ar			(of an idea or concept) manifested; given form noun		hileshi			a concept or idea
-	verb		hileshi			to conceptualize or abstract
-	noun		hileala			likeness, resemblance; the fact or quality of being alike or similar verb		hileala			to resemble, to be like verb		zahile			to be like, act like or pretend to be (some thing)
+	verb		hileshi			to think; to conceptualize or abstract noun		hileala			likeness, resemblance; the fact or quality of being alike or similar verb		hileala			to resemble, to be like verb		zahile			to be like, act like or pretend to be (some thing)